 Technology is a wonderful thing – if you know how to use it and what to look for.
-There are some amazing apps out there but there are now so many of them it’s becoming impossible to find the hidden gems.
+There are some amazing apps for seniors out there but there are now so many of them it’s becoming impossible to find the hidden gems.

 What is an app?